237domingo/vScheduler/index.md

 **CHANGELOG:**
 > **vManager 1.1.4-alpha.2+builddate26082021**
+> 1. **[KNOWN ISSUE]** When copy/cut and paste an event from one overlay to another overlay, the new event created keeps the copied overlay number internally.
+If you save and load the schedule those events will be in the wrong overlay.
+> 1. **[KNOWN ISSUE]** when the start vManager couldn't find vManager.exe (this append when when vController start automatically on computer startup)
+> 1. **[KNOWN ISSUE]** Some command failed when vMix is on heavy load or when the computer is on heavy load
 > 1. **[COMPATIBILITY]** Compatible with previous version of vManager 1.0.0 (can read/write schedule file)
 > 1. **[COMPATIBILITY]** Not compatible with previous version of vController 1.0.0 (bug occurs when using schedule generated with previous versions)
 > 1. **[FEATURE]** Implementing library features.
 Now user can choose, by clicking on the schedule/library submenu a list on folders where the program is going to seek for missing files.